 The multi-source inventory management is vital for merchants who sell their products internationally and have multiple warehouses in different countries.
 To make you better understand the possibilities international ecommerce businesses get with the new Magento 2 version, we will briefly describe the default MSI functionality first.

 One of the main improvements brought by the Magento MSI is the ability to link multiple inventory sources, like a warehouse or any other physical location, to an online store.
 As a store owner, you can create any number of sources and add and track product quantities in each of them.
-Next, there are MSI Stocks which combine a few inventory sources in one group based on their geolocation.
+Next, there are MSI Stocks that combine a few inventory sources in one group based on their geolocation.
 Stocks are linked to your virtual sales channels, depending on how many websites you operate.
 The MSI function calculates the available number of items per source and stock and provides a Salable Quantity value.
 Another enhancement is brought to the product edit page.
 A product page gets a new section with detailed info on assigned sources.

 To learn more about Magento MSI, check the following article: Magento 2 Multi-Source Inventory (MSI).